LiangYin233/HotoCSS/README.md

 Hoto is a CSS component library.

 Used Huton Design.
-Design for compatibility, design for everyone, design for the future, that's Huton design.
+"Beauty promotes efficiency and provides a comfortable world for all", that's Huton design.

 Of course, this is Huton Design’s third-party CSS Component Library.